savetheclocktower/pulsar-ide-ruby/README.md

 ### Linters

 The set of linters to use.
-This maps directly to a Ruby LSP setting, but linter support is not yet working; stand by!
+This maps directly to a `ruby-lsp` setting.
+If you’ve got Rubocop set up in your project, add either `rubocop` (for Rubocop’s built-in `ruby-lsp` add-on) or `rubocop_internal` (for `ruby-lsp`’s own Rubocop adapter).
+The linter will respect a `.rubocop.yml` if one is present in the package root.